‘Inclusive and supportive’ King visits London’s Bangladeshi community

 Ms Qureshi said she was “humbled” by the King acting on their offer to visit the heart of the Bangladeshi community, adding: “(It) just goes to show how engaged His Majesty is with the community in the United Kingdom, with multiculturalism, with the anti-racism movement.

-“It may seem little, it’s just a visit, but actually the poignancy of it I think, is a very fundamental to what I hope will be a marker of his reign.”
+“It may seem little, it’s just a visit, but actually the poignancy of it, I think, is very fundamental to what I hope will be a marker of his reign.”

-While Queen Elizabeth’s former lady-in-waiting Lady Susan Hussey stepped down from her official role with the royal household after asking a black British charity boss where she “really came from” during a Buckingham Palace reception.
+And Queen Elizabeth’s former lady-in-waiting, Lady Susan Hussey, stepped down from her official role with the royal household after asking a black British charity boss where she “really came from” during a Buckingham Palace reception.

 Lady Susan later apologised in person to the executive.